We may earn commission from affiliate links β

 Pisak And Kulin Riviera

-Pisak and Kulin are beautiful natural pebble beaches located on the Starigrad Paklenica Riviera shore northwest Zadar.
+Pisak and Kulin are beautiful natural pebble beaches located on the Starigrad Paklenica Riviera shore in northwest Zadar.

 If your holiday plans include visiting Paklenica National Park for a few days, a stop at these beaches is worth considering.
 The beaches are known for being family-friendly.
 Kulin is one of the top ten beaches of the Adriatic, while Pisak is known for its crystal-clear waters.